synerg5g/Pyramis/README.rst

 |                                               || Your NF specification has been converted to a running NF instance.                                 |
 +-----------------------------------------------+-----------------------------------------------------------------------------------------------------+

-How Pyramis Works
+💡 How Pyramis Works
 =================

 The Pyramis DSL aims to provide an alternative to text-based specifications for multi-tier networked systems.
-The Pyramis Compiler is developed to demonstrate that there does exist a path from a Pyramis specification to a correct implementation - reflecting on the expressive power of the DSL.
+- The Pyramis Compiler is developed to demonstrate that there does exist a path from a Pyramis specification to a correct implementation.

-To
+   The `Pyramis Developer Reference <docs/dev-docs.rst>`_ contains a more detailed treatment.